-This is the fourteenth session that I am blogging from the 2014 annual meeting of the American Education Research Association (AERA) in Philadelphia.
+This is the twenty-first session – and first one for Monday – that I am blogging from the 2014 annual meeting of the American Education Research Association (AERA) in Philadelphia.
 This session was a part of a symposium that was described as:

 The actual session is described in the online program as:

 Full-Time Virtual Schools: Enrollment, Student Characteristics, and Performance